Contact Us

 Biography

 Trevor Makhetha is a Lecturer in the Department of Sociology.
-He holds a Bachelor of Social Work (BSW) and an MPhil (specialising in Criminal Justice) obtained from the University of Cape Town.
-He is currently finalising his PhD in Sociology at Stellenbosch University with a focus on Social Inequalities in/and Education.
+He holds a Bachelor of Social Work (BSW) and an MPhil specialising in Criminal Justice from the University of Cape Town, and a PhD in Sociology from Stellenbosch University.

 Makhetha's research interests include: (i) The Sociology of Education (with a focus on Schooling Communities; Schooling inequalities in South Africa; Early Childhood Learning; and Social Justice/ Anti-Oppressive Pedagogies), (ii) The Construction and Performance of Social Identities (with a focus on how race, masculinities, sexuality, and age intersect), (iii) The Practise of Social Research (with a focus on de/anti-colonial research methodologies, research ethics with vulnerable and 'at risk' populations such as children and youth).